Green beret: Thailand

-United States Army Special Forces
+United States Military

-In the U.S. armed forces, the green beret may be worn only by soldiers awarded the Special Forces Tab, signifying they have been qualified as Special Forces (SF) soldiers.
+In the U.S. armed forces today, the green beret may be worn only by soldiers awarded the Special Forces Tab, signifying they have been qualified as Special Forces (SF) soldiers.
 The Special Forces beret is officially designated "beret, man's, wool, rifle green, army shade 297".

 U.S. Special Forces wear the green beret as a distinction of excellence and uniqueness within the Army.

 The 10th Special Forces Group (Airborne) had many OSS World War II veterans in their ranks when it was formed in 1952.
 They began to unofficially wear a berets of varying colour while training.
 The color green became favored because it was reminiscent of the World War II British Commando-type beret.
 The 10th Special Forces Group (Airborne) deployed to Bad Tölz, Germany in September 1953.
 The remaining cadre at Fort Bragg formed the 77th Special Forces Group.
 Members of the 77th SFG began searching through their collections of berets and settled on the Rifle Green colour of the British Rifle Regiments (as opposed to the Lovat Green of the Commandos) from Captain Mike de la Pena's collection.
 Captain Frank Dallas had the new beret designed and produced in small numbers for the members of the Special Forces.

-Their new headdress was first worn at a retirement parade at Fort Bragg on 12 June 1955 for Lieutenant General Joseph P. Cleland, the now-former commander of the XVIII Airborne Corps.
+Their new headdress was first worn at a retirement parade at Fort Bragg on 12 June 1955 for Major General Joseph P. Cleland, the now-former commander of the XVIII Airborne Corps.
 Onlookers thought that the commandos were a foreign delegation from NATO.

 In 1956 General Paul D. Adams, the post commander at Fort Bragg, banned its wear, even though it was worn surreptitiously when deployed overseas.
 This was reversed on 25 September 1961 by Department of the Army Message 578636, which designated the green beret as the exclusive headdress of the Army Special Forces.